doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 ## Confusion

-After the above, there is now a bunch of stuff happening that don't necessarily make a whole lot of sense at the time of reverse-engineering.
-As far as I am concerned though, it also doesn't sound too concerning either as I can't see a clear relationship yet with the input serial bytes or the `i`s.
+After the above, there is now a bunch of stuff happening that doesn't necessarily make a whole lot of sense at the moment.
+As far as I am concerned though, this doesn't concern me yet as I can't see a clear relationship yet with the input serial bytes or the `i`s.
 As those two are the only user-input derived data, those are the only ones I care about for now.

-What I learned from this part though is that there are new players in town.
-Basically, three blobs of 16 bytes, respectively called `mask`, `mask3` and `shiftedmask`, get initialized with values derived from `rand()`.
-At first, it sure is a bit confusing to see pseudo-randomized values getting involved but we can assume those operations will get canceled out by some others.
-It wouldn't make sense to have some crypto looking algorithm producing non deterministic results.
-The PRNG is seeded with `time(NULL)`.
+Next, we hit this code:

 ```C
 do